knooiwark/amsterdam-trees/src/readme.txt

 - A query returning data from the http request
 - a MySQL database with the tree data (about 300.000 trees).
 Do note this dataset is not up to date anymore.
 Get the latest dataset here: https://api.data.amsterdam.nl/v1/docs/datasets/bomen.html)
-- a lot of maptiles in png format which are retrieved by the leaflet.js to render the city map background image
+- a lot of maptiles in png format which are retrieved by leaflet.js to render the city map background image.
+These maptiles are created using QGis.

 Please feel free to contact me if you would like to get in touch if you would like more info/details about the serverside implementation.